Christopher-Braun/MLB_Analysis/README.txt

 2) Data is Cleaned and Sorted
 3) Various Prediction Algorithms are used to predict runs scored
 4) The affect of weather on runs scored is examined to determine if there are scenarios Vegas undervalues

+Run run_MLB_analysis.py to start the program
+Input a date to stop collecting data
+  a) For full season input 2018, 3, 29 (Press enter after each section of the date)